HTTP Event Collector (HEC)

 JSON object containing extra fields to the event.
 This can be

-used if event is a string
+used if event is a string,

-specifying fields starting with
+the event by specifying fields starting with

 |